Cradles to Crayons: Chicago

 In October 2016, Cradles to Crayons opened its Chicago location in a 20,000-square-foot warehouse facility titled the Giving Factory.
 In 2022, they moved to a larger warehouse in the North Center neighborhood of Chicago.
 The Cradles To Crayons Chicago Giving Factory warehouse is similar to the size of the organization's other locations in Boston, Massachusetts, and Philadelphia, Pennsylvania.
 Several volunteers within the Chicago community welcomed Cradles to Crayons by contributing to the organization's goal of receiving 16,000 donations.

 Services and programs

 Packages are brought directly to the families free of charge, through partnerships with hundreds of social service partner agencies such as Catholic Charities, The Home for Little Wanderers, and Horizons for Homeless Children.

-C2C’s online donation program, Giving Factory Direct, connects individual, family, and corporate donors and donor teams to package up outfits or winter coats for specific children to be delivered directly.
-This program supports thousands of children in NYC and San Francisco and partners with organizations like WIN and Bill Wilson Center.

 Cradles to Crayons' signature program, Everyday Essentials, operates without interruption throughout the year; programs are focused with seasonal initiatives.
 Ready for School provides children with the materials they need for school.
 Gear Up for Winter supplies kids with the cold weather gear.